Red bus on a street

-People who work in the travel industry around the world generally use English as a common language to communicate with international tourists.
+People who work in the tourism industry use it to communicate with tourists from all over the world.

-In this guide, I’ll show you some of the most useful vocabulary you’ll need to know for the tourism industry, so that you’ll be prepared for a range of situations!
+In this guide, I’ll show you some of the most useful tourism vocabulary you’ll need to know for a range of situations!

 Contents

-As a guide, host or receptionist, it’s your job to make sure that you’re double-checking for understanding.
-These phrases are simple and quick ways to make sure you and your guest are on the same page.
+As a guide, host or receptionist, you will need to double-check for understanding.
+These phrases are simple and quick ways to make sure you have understood the guest or customer:

 To ask for clarification

-Even though you’re both speaking English, your guest may use vocabulary that you’re unfamiliar with.
-Likewise, they might have an accent that’s difficult for you to understand.
-Here are some polite ways to ask them to repeat or clarify what they said.
+Your guest may use vocabulary that you are unfamiliar with.
+Likewise, they might have an accent that is difficult for you to understand.
+Here are some polite ways to ask them to repeat or clarify what they said:

 To invite your guests to ask questions